 Should I read about NLP?

-If you know nothing about NLP reading is valuable.
-That said, there are online NLP sites, such our own, which provide free and in-depth information about NLP to enable you to decide if it’s something that will be or interest and of value to you.
+If you know nothing about NLP reading about it is useful.
+And there are lots of online NLP sites, such as this one, which provide free and in-depth information about NLP to enable you to decide if it’s something that will be or interest and of value to you.

 If I cannot attend a live workshop…?

-If you do not currently have the opportunity to attend a live training then using books and audio recordings can a good second choice – if you adopt a proactive approach, as follows:
+If you do not currently have the opportunity to attend a live training then using books and audio recordings are a good second choice – if you adopt a proactive approach, as follows:

 Select books which offer lots of examples and practical exercises since these will keep you actively involved.